Brushy Creek Custom Doors section index

 The term door style or door design refers to a square top door or arch top door.
 On the 3 Raised Panel Profile pages: Round Inside Corner, Routed Square Inside Corner, and Inside Corner Cuts with Options, the door profile refers to the way the contour is cut coming down from the inside frame edge and over and up to the panel.
 There are many profile choices, approx. 18 of them.
-And then for the 7 door designs, most come in all the profile choices.
+And then for the 3 door designs, all come in all the profile choices.
 The raised panel door designs are what are shown on this page.

-The Square, Arch, Cathedral, and Roman Arch style doors can be made with any profile choice.
-(Just one exception of the Roman Arch not coming in the Carolina profile.)
+The Square, Arch, and Cathedral style doors can be made with any profile choice.

 You have two options for drawer fronts, a matching raised panel front with reduced rails on the top and bottom.
 Or a slab drawer front, which you would order with the same edge profile.
 Edge profiles are shown on every profiles page.
 Standard slab doors and drawer fronts are shown on their own page.
 Basically if you are choosing to order a slab drawer front with your raised panel doors, there is not a lot to see.
 On the order form, you would just select slab and with the matching edge.

 All raised panel doors will automatically come with vertical grain for 3D Laminates in the woodgrain finishes.
 Slab and raised panel drawer fronts will come with a horizontal grain by default.
 On a slab drawer front, you should definitely go with horizontal grain when mixing with raised panel doors, it will look better that way.
 On the raised panel drawer front, it will still look better with horizontal grain, BUT, if you would like it to be vertical grain, you can request it that way.
 On 3D Laminate colors without grain, such as the solid colors, there is no grain pattern to consider.